agenium-scale/boost.simd/doc/faq.md

 -------------------------------------------------

-The main element of Boost.SIMD is the boost::simd::pack class. pack is an abstraction over a block of `N` elements of type `T`, quite similar to `std::array`.
+The main element of @projectname is the boost::simd::pack class. pack is an abstraction over a block of `N` elements of type `T`, quite similar to `std::array`.
 The main semantic difference is that boost::simd::pack is implemented as the best hardware specific type able to store this amount of data which may be a simple scalar array, a single SIMD register or a tuple of SIMD registers